 There are now two slightly tricky things that we need to address to ensure that everything displays as planned across all email clients.
 These two fixes are thanks toTina Ye's excellent tutorial on this method which is available over at FogCreek Blog.

-Unfortunately, max-width is not supported by all email clients.
+is not supported by all email clients.
 In order to get our email to display properly in Outlook and Lotus Notes 8 & 8.5, we need to wrap each table in some conditional code which creates a table with a set width to hold everything in.
 It targets IE (which is the rendering engine used by Lotus Notes) and Microsoft Outlook.

 We'll wrap our table in some conditional code: